pivotal/docs-tap/getting-started.md

    </td>
    <td><code>ootb-supply-chain-testing-scanning.tanzu.vmware.com</code>
    </td>
-   <td>The Out of the Box Testing and Scanning contains all of the same elements as the Out of the Box Testing supply chiains but it also includes integrations out of the box with the secure scanning components of TAP.
+   <td>The Out of the Box Testing and Scanning contains all of the same elements as the Out of the Box Testing supply chiains but it also includes integrations out of the box with the secure scanning components of Tanzu Application Platform.
 <ul>

 <li>The application will be testing using the provided tekton pipeline